isntlee/Sagacity/README.md

 # **sagacity**

-This site was created to fill a niche; because for all of Dublin's local history collections none are particularly interactive or user-friendly.
-A key ambition of the project was to make this site as inclusive as possible, actively encouraging participation.
-The point of the project is to build a public collection of local stories or sagas, and as the project was being submitted that process had definitely begun with several entries from several separate sources.
+This site was created to fill a niche, because for all of Dublin's local history collections none are particularly interactive or user-friendly.
+The central ambition of the project was to make this site as inclusive as possible, that actively encourages participation as the project is a public collection of local stories.
+And as the project was being submitted that process had definitely begun with several entries from several separate local sources.

 ---